amplitude/amplitude-docs/content/collections/data/en/configure-schema.md

 When Amplitude encounters an event or user property that isn't part of your schema, or that you didn't plan earlier, it considers the property to be an **unplanned event/user property**.
 You can configure Amplitude to respond to these in the following ways:

-* **Mark As Unexpected.** Amplitude collects the property, triggers a warning, and sends a notification to the subscribers designated.
+* **Mark As Unexpected.** Amplitude ingests the property, triggers a warning, and sends a notification to the subscribers designated.
 * **Reject.** Amplitude rejects the property and sends a notification to the subscribers designated.
 Amplitude stores the event, but not the properties.

 ## Unplanned event/user property values

 When Amplitude receives an event property value that isn't part of your schema, or that you didn't plan earlier, it considers the value an **unplanned property value**.
 For example, an event property value arrives as a string, but your schema expected a number.
 You can configure Amplitude to respond to an unplanned property value in the following ways:

-* **Mark As Unexpected.** Amplitude collects the property, triggers a warning, and sends a notification to the subscribers designated.
+* **Mark As Unexpected.** Amplitude ingests the property, triggers a warning, and sends a notification to the subscribers designated.
 * **Reject.** Amplitude rejects the property, triggers a warning, and sends a notification to the subscribers designated.
 Amplitude stores the event, but not the properties.

-If Amplitude is rejecting your event data and you want to begin collecting it, add the events or properties to your Schema by planning a new event or planning a new property.
+If Amplitude rejects your event data and you want to ingest it, add the events or properties to your Schema by planning a new event or planning a new property.

 ## View validation errors